-The NSW Government has put in place several COVID-19 guidelines to keep citizens and visitors safe.
+The NSW Government continues to evolve the COVID-19 guidelines to keep citizens and visitors safe.
 Please visit the link here for the most up to date information.

 NSW is leading the way in Australia with its effective contact tracing tools.
 As at 23 November 2020, customer check-in at businesses must be completed using electronic methods, such as a QR code.
 Digital systems are contactless, safe to use and and greatly assist NSW Health contact tracers.
 The NSW government is offering a Service NSW COVID Safe Check-in tool free to registered businesses.